v-finance/camelot/doc/sphinx/source/tutorial/importer.rst

   * Implementing the ``model_run`` method

-  * :keyword:`yield` :class:`camelot.admin.action.ActionStep` objects to
+  * :keyword:`yield` :class:`camelot.admin.action.base.ActionStep` objects to
     interact with the user

-  * Add the :class:`camelot.admin.action.Action` object to a :class:`camelot.admin.section.Section` in the side pane
+  * Add the :class:`camelot.admin.action.base.Action` object to a :class:`camelot.admin.section.Section` in the side pane

-More :class:`camelot.admin.action.ActionStep` classes can be found in the :mod:`camelot.view.action_steps` module.
+More :class:`camelot.admin.action.base.ActionStep` classes can be found in the :mod:`camelot.view.action_steps` module.